csgergo88/GCP-Cloud-Resume-Challenge-Frontend/README.md

    git clone https://github.com/csgergo88/cloud-resume-frontend.git
    cd cloud-resume-frontend

+You have two options to deploy this project:

+Using Power Shell:
 Ensure that your variables.ps1 file is correctly configured with your GCP project, Cloud Run service URL, and preferred region:

 ```